National Science Foundation

 MegaMIMO's patent-pending technology alleviates the wireless capacity crunch.
 They've demonstrated that it delivers ten times more data per unit of spectrum as compared to today's technologies, and requires no changes to end-user devices.

-Zipreel is a software development company based in Princeton, New Jersey, focused on creating reliable, fast, and scalable software solutions for media-related applications.
-The company specializes in media classification, transcoding, and metadata generation, aiming to enhance the efficiency and effectiveness of media processing.
-Their products are designed to meet the growing demands of the media industry by providing advanced tools for managing and organizing media content.
+Zipreel is a software development company based in Princeton, New Jersey, focused on creating reliable and scalable solutions for media management.
+The company specializes in media classification, transcoding, and metadata generation, offering tools that enhance the efficiency and organization of media assets.
+By leveraging advanced technology, Zipreel aims to streamline the processing of media, making it easier for businesses to manage large volumes of content effectively.

 Townsend Communications